 The first performance of Gerontius—and really, the entire process of its creation—was an absolute train wreck.
 In fact, one of the most miraculous aspects of Gerontius is that it ever received a second performance.

 The problems began early on.
 In 1898, Elgar had been invited to premiere a new work at the prestigious Birmingham Festival—a festival that also saw the premieres of Dvořák’s The Spectre’s Bride and Mendelssohn’s Elijah.
-Elgar’s new composition was to appear on the 1900 program, a tight timetable for him in that he was not a particularly fast composer.
+Elgar’s new composition was to appear on the 1900 program, a tight timetable for him in that he was not a particularly fast-working composer.
 Elgar first considered creating a work on the life of St. Augustine, and then on the lives of the Apostles, before deciding both these projects were far too ambitious to complete on time.
 Plus, they were too closely associated with the Roman Catholic Church, which was still viewed with suspicion in late Victorian England.

 With these concerns in mind, it’s… well, stunning that he ultimately landed setting The Dream of Gerontius.
 Cardinal Newman’s poem is long, dense, and filled with extensive meditative passages, meaning it needed significant pruning to put it into a dramatic framework.
 Moreover, with its references to Purgatory, intercessions of saints, and prayers to Mary, it was inextricably tied to Catholic theology and sure to raise hackles in the fiercely Protestant country.
-Against the his own concerns and significant pushback from his publisher, Elgar finally settled on Gerontius as his text—but his final decision came New Year’s Day 1900, giving him less than a year to edit the text, compose the music, and get it to the performers.
+Against his own concerns and significant pushback from his publisher, Elgar finally settled on Gerontius as his text—but his final decision came New Year’s Day 1900, giving him less than a year to edit the text, compose the music, and get it to the performers.

 As it turned out, conductor Hans Richter only received the full score 10 days before the first performance.
 This was completely insufficient to rehearse such a dense, complex score.